Marvin Mitchelson

 Marvin M. Mitchelson (May 7, 1928 – September 18, 2004) was an American celebrity lawyer who pioneered the concept of palimony, calling it "marriage with no rings attached".

+In 1993, he was disbarred after he was convicted of tax fraud and sentenced to 30 months in prison.

 Early life

 Mitchelson was born in Detroit, Michigan, the youngest child of three and only son of poor Russian immigrants.
 The family relocated to Los Angeles when Marvin was in high school.
 After graduation, he served a term in the United States Navy.
 After leaving the service, he entered UCLA, where he earned a Bachelor of Arts degree.
 He obtained a Juris Doctor degree from Southwestern University School of Law, and was admitted to the State Bar of California on June 4, 1957.
 He had passed the bar exam on his second try.
 He then set up a private legal practice in Los Angeles.

 Legal career

 In 1963, Mitchelson won a landmark United States Supreme Court decision, Douglas v.
 California, protecting indigent defendants' right to legal counsel.

 He gained national publicity when he was hired by Michelle Triola, a lounge singer who lived with actor Lee Marvin as his romantic partner from 1964 until 1970, when Marvin told her to move out because he wanted to marry another woman.
 Mitchelson helped Triola—who claimed that she was entitled to the same benefits as a divorcée, which meant half of Marvin's then-$3.6 million fortune—win her right to bring suit.
 Although Triola was awarded $104,000 for "rehabilitation" in 1978, that ruling was overturned in 1981, and Marvin never paid Triola any money.
 Marvin v.
 Marvin (Triola assumed Marvin's name during the relationship) set a precedent.

-Mitchelson's celebrity clients included Pamela Mason (wife of James Mason), who received a $2 million divorce settlement from her ex-husband, Robert De Niro, Mickey Rooney, Sylvester Stallone, Zsa Zsa Gabor, Joan Collins, Mel Tormé, Bianca Jagger, Lesley-Anne Down, Carl Sagan, Mrs. William Shatner, and many ex-wives of errant playboy sheiks.
+Mitchelson's celebrity clients included Pamela Mason (wife of James Mason), who received a $2 million divorce settlement from her ex-husband, Robert De Niro, Mickey Rooney, Sylvester Stallone, Zsa Zsa Gabor, Joan Collins, Mel Tormé, Bianca Jagger, Soraya Kashoggi, Lesley-Anne Down, Carl Sagan, Mrs. William Shatner, and many ex-wives of errant playboy sheiks.